JaneWen23/MyGarden/README.md

     I don't want to show the command for this reset because I wanto to avoid the confusion. this kind of reset can be done via "add -i" followed by choosing "3: revert" option.

+    *TO DO*: how to restore a file that you removed (dr deleted) by accident?

     4.2. status

         git status